EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

-    //generate,"Generates a shape according to a formula."
+    //generate,"(or //g, //gen)"
-    Aliases,"//g, //gen"
+    Description,"Generates a shape according to a formula."
     Permissions,"worldedit.generation.shape"
     Usage,"//generate [-chor] <pattern> <expression...>"
        <pattern>,"The pattern of blocks to set"